giulioturrisi/Self-Balancing-Robot/README.md

 Code for a two wheeled balancing robot using Ros 2.

-- the simulation are performed in Matlab and (separately) in CoppeliaSim using Ros 2.
+- the simulation is performed in Matlab and (separately) in CoppeliaSim using Ros 2.

 - the same code using for CoppeliaSim is used on the real robot, with some additional packages for the electronics (imu, dc motor)